No booking fees on the app

 Batley to Leeds train timetable

-From Batley to Leeds, take the fastest train in 14 minutes, typically 16 minutes.
-Daily, 35 trains depart from Batley, with the first at 00:39 and the last at 23:33.
-Check real-time updates for train times, delays, and cancellations.
-TrainPal saves you time, effort, and money.
+The journey from Batley to Leeds on the fastest train in 15m, usually 17m.
+Each day, 16 trains leave from Batley, starting at 00:39 and ending at 22:57.
+Get real-time updates on train schedules, delays, and cancellations.
+Save time, effort, and money with TrainPal.

 | Departs | Arrives | Operator | ||